 This time is different though.

 You have seen me cry almost daily.
-I tell you over and over again that often times I am regretting having a second child, that maybe I wasn’t ready for this.
+I tell you over and over again that I’m afraid I made a mistake, that sometimes I’m regretting having a second child, and maybe I wasn’t ready for this.

 Yet, you don’t show any judgment.
 You stay quiet and let me cry and vent my feelings to you.
 I can’t imagine what it’s like to be in your shoes and hear your wife and the mother of your children say some of the things that I’ve said.

-The only thing I can think to say to you right now is thank you.
+That’s why it’s so important for me to say thank you, and I love you.
 I truly don’t know what I would do without you.

 There is so much that you do that you may think goes unnoticed, but I also know that you aren’t doing these things for recognition.
-You are doing them to help me and to do whatever it takes to make me happy.
+You’re doing them because you’re an amazing partner and I know you would do whatever it takes to make me happy.

-I appreciate you for going to the grocery store for me after you just worked for twelve hours because I don’t even have enough energy to get dressed.
-I love you for telling me you will take our toddler with you to the store so that I can have a small break.
+I appreciate you for going to the grocery store for me after you just worked twelve hours, because I don’t even have enough energy to get dressed.
+I love you for telling me you will take our toddler with you to the store, so that I can have a small break.

 I appreciate you for asking me, “What can I do to help?” when you see that I am overwhelmed and on the verge of breaking down.

 I appreciate you pushing me to take some time to myself, for pushing me through this mom guilt and reassuring me that it is okay to leave the girls from time to time.